Term Frequency: Complete Guide to TF Weighting Schemes for Text Analysis

 Why the L2 Norm?

-The L2 norm measures the Euclidean distance from the origin, the straight-line length of the vector.
-Dividing by this norm scales the vector to length 1 while preserving its direction.
+This formula generalizes the Pythagorean theorem to nn dimensions.
+Dividing each element of the vector by this norm scales the vector to length 1 while preserving its direction.
 After normalization, every document vector lies on the surface of a unit hypersphere.

 This geometric property has a practical benefit: the angle between any two normalized vectors directly measures their content similarity.
 Documents pointing in similar directions (small angle) have high cosine similarity; documents pointing in different directions (large angle) are dissimilar.